vidify/vidify/README.md

 2. Create a new client ID.
 You can fill the descriptions as you like.
 3. Click `No` when asked if it's a commercial integration and accept the terms in the next step.
 4. Go to `Edit Settings` and type `http://localhost:8888/callback/` in the Redirect URIs field.
-5. You can now copy your Client ID and Client Secret and add them when you call `spotify-videoclips`:
+5. You can now copy your Client ID and Client Secret and add them when you call `spotify-videos`:
-    * `spotify-videoclips --username your_username --client-id your_client_id --client-secret your_client_secret`
+    * `spotify-videos --username your_username --client-id your_client_id --client-secret your_client_secret`

 You may be prompted to paste the resulting link that was opened in your browser into the program.
 After doing it, the authorization process will be complete.
 The auth info should be kept in a cache file named `.cache-[your_username]`